 Competition from the Santa Fe and truckers caused a re-thinking of this pattern.
 The SP needed to move trains quickly or be left out of the high-speed high-value end of freight transportation.
 Thus the jump into turbo-charged locomotives offered by both EMD and GE.

-Shade Tree Books, softcover, 128 pages, standard portrait book 8 x 10 in., Black-and-White photographs with captions and rosters.
+Shade Tree Books, softcover, 128 pages, standard portrait book 8 x 10 in., B&W photographs with captions and rosters.